Yettie2024/WebApplication1-/README.txt

          "Program.cs" content.
 I proceeded to delete all the movie records in the database and force the app to initialize.
 Once, I did that, I observed that the app showed the seeded data i.e the movies I created.

          Personal observation
          This exercise was more interesting that the previous one as this was my first real interaction with SQL Database.
-It was also interesting to see how the database could be intercated with and modified the "Models" folders.
+It was also interesting to see how the database could be interacted with and modified using the "Models" folders.

 Date:   2024-01-25
 Time :  1250